Week 1 - "Introduction to the Nanofabrication Facility"

 image 5 - Class Discussions

 Students began the etch process to remove the glass layer from their samples with Hydrofluoric Acid followed by microscopic inspection.
-Samples were viewed to ensure glass was removed and prepped for the next layer.
+After multiple etch cycles, the glass layer was completely removed in preparation for application of the second layer in next week's class.

 image 1 - HF Etching